Leaning into Literacy with Lexia

 - LETRS for Administrators is an 18-week online program that provides participants with capacity to create systems and structures in their schools and districts to achieve high levels of academic performance and growth in literacy.

-- Phase 4 (Fall 2023) offerings will include LETRS for Elementary Educators, LETRS for Early Childhood Educators, and LETRS for Administrators courses.
+- Registration is now open for Phase 6.
+Phase (*cohort) 6 will be NHED's final phase, which will begin in the fall of 2024 and will include LETRS for Elementary Educators, LETRS for Early Childhood Educators, and LETRS for Administrators courses.
+Registration will tentatively close on Sept.
+6, 2024.

 - Enrollment for Phase Three courses has begun.